urluconceptual/social-media-TraveLust/README.md

 ## 5. Comments

 In order to make the code easier to read and to understand we added comments all throughout the development process.
 These comments acted as documentation, as well as a way to communicate between team members, making the collaboration process easier, more efficient and more reliable.

+## 6. AI Tools

+We chose to use GitHub Copilot generated code in order to make the process of writing code easier and faster, but also to learn new ways of managing code tasks.
+These sections are clearly marked by comments.